garg3133/fossee/README.md

 All the updates will take atleast one day to come into effect (the day on which it is updated) in the best case (if there are no Pre-Bookings on the previous Time Slot and the updated new Time Slot does not overlaps with any other existing Time Slot).

 ### Update Pre-Booking Allowance
+Pre-Booking Allowance refers to the number of days for which the Customers can book Rooms in advance.

+To update the Pre-Booking Allowance, follow the below steps:

+- On your *Dashboard*, click on the **Manage Rooms** dropdown pill.
+- Under **Manage Rooms** dropdown, click on **Pre-Booking Allowance**.
+- Enter the *Updated Pre-Booking Allowance* in the text field provided (Refer to the table above for current Pre-Booking Allowance).
+- Click on **Update** button.

+Unlike the updation in Number of Rooms and Time Slots, the updation in Pre-Booking Allowance will take effect from the very moment it is updated.

+### View the Summary of all the Previous Bookings
+Click on the **Bookings Summary** pill on the *Dashboard* to view the Summary of all the previous, current and future Bookings.

+The bookings are arranged in the order of Date (latest Date first) and then the ascending order of Room Number and Time Slot.

+Click on the Customer's *Username* corresponding to a Booking to know the details of the Customer and on the Room Manager's *Username* to know the details of the Room Manager at the time of Booking.

+### Update Profile
+To update your profile, follow the below steps:

+- Click on **Update Profile** pill on the *Dashboard*.
+- Change the values to be updated in the respective fields.
+- Click on the **Update** button.